 10. Acadia National Park, Maine

-Acadia finds itself in the list of top 10 most visited US National Parks each year.
+Acadia finds itself in the list of top 10 most visited and best US National Parks each year.
 Millions of tourists descend on Bar Harbor annually to enjoy a diverse range of amazing things to do inside the awesome park.

 Varied hikes suitable for all ages and abilities, including the famous adrenaline pumping climbs Beehive Trail and Precipice Trail, are a huge draw.
 But despite being a typical Summer destination in the north of America, Acadia is equally as popular in Autumn and that is purely down to its glowing fall foliage colors.